projectcalico/calico/docs/GettingStarted.md

 # Getting started with Calico on Docker

-Calico provide IP connectivity between Docker containers on different hosts.
-This brief guide shows you how to get up and running using Vagrant and VirtualBox, but any 64 bit Linux servers with a recent version of Docker and etcd (available on localhost:4001) should work.
+Calico provides IP connectivity between Docker containers on different hosts (as well as on the same host).
+These instructions use Vagrant and VirtualBox to set up a pair of Docker hosts, but any 64 bit Linux servers with a recent version of Docker and etcd (available on localhost:4001) should work.
 If you want to get started quickly and easily then we recommend just using Vagrant.

-## How to install and run it.
+## Setting up a cluster of Docker hosts

-You can run these instructions on a Windows, Mac or Linux computer.
-You'll be guided through setting up a two node CoreOS cluster, creating some Calico enabled endpoints and pinging between them.
+If you don't already have Docker hosts available, you can set some up by running the following instructions on a Windows, Mac or Linux computer.
 If you've never used Vagrant, CoreOS or Etcd before then we recommend skimming their docs before running through these instructions.

 ### Initial environment setup
 So, to get started, install Vagrant, Virtualbox and Git for your OS.